cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 9. Create a README.yml file in teh rood directory of your github.com repository.
 Make sure to not use any TABS and use valid yaml.
 If you do not know what yaml is please find out, it is part of this assignment.
-AN example README.yml can be found at:
+An example README.yml can be found at:

    * <https://github.com/cloudmesh-community/hid-sample/blob/master/README.yml>